Articles in Featuring Felines are written by

 The latest Bigelow

 A few days later there was a brief, anonymous phone call from Mr Bigelow's previous owner; he said only that the cat was a two-year-old male with a wonderful appetite, before ringing off.
 Mr Bigelow spent much of the next several weeks under one of the desks at the front office, while word spread quickly that the Manor had a new cat.
 Everyone wanted to meet him; but he was not yet ready to make his 'grand entrance'.
 With a great deal of patience, love and kindness, however, he was helped to make his first official public appearance early in 2007.
-Now very much part of the Manor staff, Mr. Bigelow can be found on almost any day sitting like a grand gentleman in one of the lobby chairs, greeting guests as they walk by.
-He's the youngest of the Manor cats so far, but has certainly made himself at home and everyone is looking forward to sharing Stonehurst with him for a long time to come.
+Very much part of the Manor staff, Mr. Bigelow could be found on almost any day sitting like a grand gentleman in one of the lobby chairs, greeting guests as they walked by.
+He was the youngest of the cats the Manor had had, but made himself at home and everyone was looking forward to sharing Stonehurst with him for a long time to come.